Assassination of Jamal Khashoggi: Charges

 On 15 November 2018, the Saudi Prosecutor's Office stated that 11 Saudi nationals had been indicted and charged with murdering Khashoggi and that five of the individuals who were indicted would face the death penalty since it had been determined they were directly involved in "ordering and executing the crime".
-Prosecutors alleged that shortly after Khashoggi entered the Saudi Consulate in Istanbul he was bound and then injected with an overdose of a sedative that resulted in his death.
+Prosecutors alleged that shortly after Khashoggi entered the Saudi consulate in Istanbul he was bound and then injected with an overdose of a sedative that resulted in his death.
 The prosecutors also alleged that his body had been dismembered and removed from the consulate by five of those charged in the killing and given to a local collaborator for disposal.
-Saudi officials continued to deny that the Saudi Royal Family was involved in, ordered, or sanctioned the killing.
+Saudi officials continued to deny that the Saudi royal family was involved in, ordered, or sanctioned the killing.

 On 16 November 2018, several news organizations including The New York Times and The Washington Post reported that the CIA was unequivocal in assessing with "high confidence" that the crown prince Mohammad bin Salman ordered Khashoggi's assassination.
-The agency examined multiple sources of intelligence, including an intercepted phone call that the crown prince's brother Khalid bin Salman – the then Saudi ambassador to the United States – had with Khashoggi.
-A conclusion that contradicted previous Saudi government claims that the crown prince was not involved.
+The agency had examined multiple sources of intelligence, including an intercepted phone call that the crown prince's brother Khalid bin Salman – the then Saudi ambassador to the United States – had with Khashoggi.
+This conclusion contradicted previous Saudi government claims that the crown prince was not involved.
 A CIA spokesman and both the White House and the US State Department declined to comment.
 The Saudis issued a denial.

 On 20 November 2018, Trump issued the statement "On Standing with Saudi Arabia" and without citing further evidence he denied the CIA's conclusion: "Our intelligence agencies continue to assess all information, but it could very well be that the Crown Prince had knowledge of this tragic event – maybe he did and maybe he didn't!"
 In a series of interviews President Trump said the crown prince denies his involvement "vehemently" and the CIA only has "feelings" and there is "no smoking gun" in the death.
 The next day Hürriyet columnist Abdulkadir Selvi wrote that the "CIA holds 'smoking gun phone call' of Saudi Crown Prince on Khashoggi murder", and that Gina Haspel, director of the Central Intelligence Agency, has possession of an intercepted phone call in which crown prince Mohammad gives an order to his brother Khalid "to silence Jamal Khashoggi as soon as possible".
 "The subsequent murder is the ultimate confirmation of this instruction."